02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Supported LLMs Multiple (Claude, GPT, Gemini, Llama, DeepSeek, Mistral) Claude only

-Where It Runs Your own machine (Self-hosted) Anthropic's Sandbox VM
+Runs Where Your own machine (Self-hosted) Anthropic's Sandbox VM

-Pricing Free (only pay for LLM API costs) Claude Pro $20/month and up
+Price Free (pay only for LLM API) Claude Pro $20/month and up

 Status Production-ready (but has security vulnerabilities) Research Preview

-In simple terms: OpenClaw is like a Swiss Army knife -- you can customize everything, but you need to learn how to use it.
-Cowork is like a ready-made personal assistant -- open it and start using it right away, but with limited customization options.
+In short: OpenClaw is like a Swiss Army knife — fully customizable, but you need to learn how to use it.
+Cowork is like a ready-made personal assistant — open it and start using immediately, but with limited customization options.

 File Access

-Both OpenClaw and Cowork can access files on your machine, but their methods differ significantly:
+Both OpenClaw and Cowork can access files on your machine, but their approaches differ significantly:

-• OpenClaw -- Has direct access to files on your machine (Full System Access).
-It can read, write, create, delete, and move files anywhere the running process user has permissions.
-Advantage: fast and flexible.
-Disadvantage: if the AI is compromised, an attacker gains access to all files.
+• OpenClaw — Accesses files directly on your machine (Full System Access), able to read, write, create, delete, and move files anywhere the running process User has permissions.
+Pros: fast and flexible.
+Cons: if the AI is compromised, attackers gain access to all files.

-• Cowork -- Runs inside a Sandbox VM separate from the host machine.
-It can only access folders that the user has explicitly authorized (Permission-based Model).
-Advantage: much more secure.
-Disadvantage: permissions must be configured in advance, and files outside the designated scope are inaccessible.
+• Cowork — Runs in a Sandbox VM separate from the host machine, accessing only folders the user has authorized (Permission-based Model).
+Pros: significantly safer.
+Cons: permissions must be set in advance, and it cannot access files outside the defined scope.

 Web Browsing

-• Cowork -- Has Built-in Browser Automation.
-It can open websites, search for information, and read content immediately without any additional configuration.
-However, it is limited to the Sandbox VM.
+• Cowork — Has Built-in Browser Automation that can open websites, search for information, and read content immediately without additional configuration — but confined within the Sandbox VM.

 Chat Platform Integration

-• OpenClaw -- Supports 10+ Chat Platforms including WhatsApp, Telegram, Discord, Slack, Signal, iMessage, Microsoft Teams, Matrix, Zalo, and more.
-You can command the AI Agent through the chat apps you already use every day.
+• OpenClaw — Supports 10+ Chat Platforms including WhatsApp, Telegram, Discord, Slack, Signal, iMessage, Microsoft Teams, Matrix, Zalo, and more.
+You can command the AI Agent through the Chat apps you use every day.

-• Cowork -- Works exclusively on the Claude Desktop App.
-It cannot be commanded through external Chat Platforms.
+• Cowork — Works exclusively on the Claude Desktop App only.
+Cannot be commanded through external Chat Platforms.

 Plugin / Skills System

-• OpenClaw -- Features the ClawHub Marketplace with over 3,286 ready-made Skills, ranging from sending LINE messages to controlling Smart Home devices to Trading Bots.
-However, be cautious: there are reports of 341 Skills containing Malicious Code.
-Always review the source code before using any Skill.
+• OpenClaw — Features the ClawHub Marketplace with over 3,286 ready-made Skills, from LINE messaging and Smart Home control to Trading Bots.
+However, caution is advised: 341 Skills have been found containing hidden Malicious Code.
+Always review Source Code before use.

-• Cowork -- Offers 11 Official Plugins vetted by Anthropic, including Google Docs, Google Sheets, Notion, Asana, Jira, GitHub, Linear, Confluence, Trello, Zapier, and Slack.
-Fewer in number, but much safer because they have been reviewed.
+• Cowork — Offers 11 Official Plugins verified by Anthropic, including Google Docs, Google Sheets, Notion, Asana, Jira, GitHub, Linear, Confluence, Trello, Zapier, and Slack.
+Fewer in number, but far safer since they have been reviewed.

 MCP Support

-Both OpenClaw and Cowork support MCP (Model Context Protocol), an open standard for connecting AI with external tools.
-This means both can connect to databases, APIs, or internal organizational systems via MCP Connectors.
+Both OpenClaw and Cowork support MCP (Model Context Protocol) — an open standard for connecting AI to external tools, enabling both to interface with databases, APIs, or internal organizational systems through MCP Connectors.

 Multi-LLM Support

-• OpenClaw -- Uses the Bring Your Own Model (BYOM) principle, supporting multiple LLM providers including Claude, GPT, Gemini, Llama, DeepSeek, Mistral, and Local Models via Ollama or vLLM.
+• OpenClaw — Uses the Bring Your Own Model (BYOM) approach, supporting multiple LLM providers including Claude, GPT, Gemini, Llama, DeepSeek, Mistral, and Local Models via Ollama or vLLM.
 Key advantage: no vendor lock-in.

-• Cowork -- Uses Claude only.
-It cannot be switched to another LLM provider.
-Advantage: Anthropic has fine-tuned Cowork to work with Claude at maximum efficiency.
-Disadvantage: if Claude no longer meets your needs, you have no alternative.
+• Cowork — Uses Claude exclusively and cannot switch to other LLM providers.
+Pros: Anthropic has fine-tuned Cowork to work optimally with Claude.
+Cons: if Claude no longer meets your needs, you have no alternative.

 Feature Comparison Summary